mailbox171/fctfoke-v04/readme.md

 The Bookinfo application is deployed but not accessible from the outside.
 To make it accessible, you need to create an Istio Ingress Gateway, which maps a path to a route at the edge of your mesh.

-We have already a productpage ClusterIP service exposed internally.
+We have seen we already have a productpage ClusterIP service exposed internally.

-1. We will create a bookinfo VirtualService to map requests with seected paths to the productpage service.
+1. We will create a *bookinfo* VirtualService to map requests with selected paths to the productpage service.

-2. The bookinfo VirtualService will be exposed externally thru the bookinfo-gateway
+2. The bookinfo VirtualService will be exposed externally thru the *bookinfo-gateway*

 The 2 new objects are both defined in the bookinfo-gateway.yaml file

 ```
-piVersion: networking.istio.io/v1alpha3
+apiVersion: networking.istio.io/v1alpha3
 kind: Gateway
 metadata:
   name: bookinfo-gateway